 Then we’ll spread out a wider net to rally the rest.
 People can submit projects, and we’ll try to pick those that

-Operational expenses—taxes, insurance, heating, cooling, etc.—for the first two years will be supplied
+Operational expenses—mortgage, taxes, insurance, heating, cooling, etc.—will be supplied primarily by

-of shows to help us get things started.
-A small investment in CD replication equipment will reduce
+A small future investment in CD replication equipment will reduce

 production costs, so CD manufacturing and sales can begin to generate income.
 A small-run